FarInHeight/Rechargeable-Prepaid-Cards-Web-App/README.md

 Anyone can see the credit of a specific card by its number.

+> In order to run the project properly, it is not mandatory but recommended to read the [images README file](./src/main/resources/static/images/README.md).

 ## Project Specifications

 The project is built using Spring Boot + Spring Security for the backend and JS + jQuery + Bootstrap for the frontend.